 A Cone Beam CT Scanner Allows Us to Provide Accurate Diagnosis and Precise Treatment

 Drs.
-Peter K. Hellwig and Eric D. Deverill recently incorporated cone beam CT scanner technology into their El Cajon, CA, practice to provide you with more accurate diagnosis, tailored treatment, and outstanding results.
+Peter K. Hellwig recently incorporated cone beam CT scanner technology into his El Cajon, CA, practice to provide you with more accurate diagnosis, tailored treatment, and outstanding results.
 Our Dentsply ORTHOPHOS® SL 3D cone beam scanner retrieves thousands of high-resolution images in a shorter exam time, expediting your office visit and allowing us to diagnose you on the day of your exam.
 If you are receiving dental implants, we are able to use our cone beam scanner to precisely plan your surgery and facilitate a practically painless procedure.

 What to Expect during Your Scan

 Upon arrival at our office, you will be directed into the scanner, which is equipped with handles to help you feel stable.
 Light localizers will help us determine whether you are in the optimal position to receive the most accurate, high-resolution images.
 One of our staff members will ask you to bite down on a mouthpiece, known as an occlusal bite block.
 The ORTHOPHOS SL 3D can be customized to fit the width of your temples to ensure that the scanner orbits specific to your anatomy.
 To prevent motion blurring and maintain your stability throughout the scan, the device is also equipped with vStable.
 This reduces the need to retake images and significantly cuts your appointment time.